azemitis/bank/README.md

 Cryptocurrency page requires https://coinmarketcap.com/ API key as variable "CMC_API_KEY" in .env file.

 Google Authenticator application with a 30-second code expiration time is used for approval of transactions inside the application.
+2FA Secret Key is published in profile upon registration.